Home » Emeralds: The Timeless Green Treasure of the Gemstone World

 Indian Emerald

-Indian Emeralds: The Historical Green
+Indian Emerald: The Historical Green

 Rajasthan and Odisha regions are most famous in India for emerald mining.
 Color of Indian emerald tend to be yellow green, and it is often used in traditional Indian jewelry.
 For centuries, these emeralds have been preserved, representing purity and, or, growth.